Significant revisions since the last chapter update are highlighted in the Canadian Immunization Guide (CIG) Table of Updates.

 Quadrivalent polysaccharide meningococcal vaccine (Men-P-ACYW-135)

-For complete prescribing information, consult the product leaflet or information contained within Health Canada’s authorized product monographs available through the Drug Product Database.
-Refer to Table 1 in General Considerations in Part 1 for a list of all vaccines available for use in Canada and their contents.
+For complete prescribing information, consult the product leaflet or information contained within the product monograph available through the Health Canada's Drug Product Database.
+Refer to Contents of Immunizing Agents Available for Use in Canada in Part 1 for a list of all vaccines available for use in Canada and their contents.

-Men-C-C and Men-C-ACYW-135 vaccines are immunogenic in infants and toddlers but those vaccinated in infancy show a waning immune response.
+Men-C-C and Men-C-ACYW vaccines are immunogenic in infants and toddlers but those vaccinated in infancy show a waning immune response over time.
 Vaccination with conjugate meningococcal vaccine primes the immune system for memory and induces good anamnestic responses; however, anamnestic response may not be sufficient to prevent disease after exposure and circulating antibodies are thought to be essential.
 In comparison to polysaccharide meningococcal vaccine, conjugate meningococcal vaccines demonstrate greater immunogenicity and induce better immunologic memory.
 Conjugate meningococcal vaccines do not result in hyporesponsiveness and have been shown to overcome the hyporesponsiveness evident with polysaccharide meningococcal vaccine usage.
+In clinical trials, the 4CMenB vaccine has shown to be immunogenic in toddlers and children after at least two doses, and in adolescents and adults after one dose.

-Infants may receive Men-C-C vaccine beginning at 2 months of age depending on the provincial/territorial schedule and the incidence of meningococcal serogroup C disease in their jurisdiction.
-Men-C-C vaccine is recommended for all children at 12 to 23 months of age regardless of any doses given at less than 12 months of age.
+Infants may receive Men-C-C vaccine beginning at 2 months of age, depending on the provincial and territorial schedule and the incidence of meningococcal serogroup C disease in their jurisdiction.
+Men-C-C vaccine is recommended for all children at 12 to 23 months of age, regardless of any doses given during the first year of life.
 It is routinely given at 12 months and is recommended in unimmunized children less than 5 years of age.
-Men-C-C vaccine may be considered for children 5 to 11 years of age if not previously immunized as infants or toddlers.
+Men-C-C vaccine may be considered for children 5 to 11 years of age if they have not previously been immunized as infants or toddlers.
+In addition, immunization with 4CMenB vaccine may be considered on an individual basis, for children two months of age and older, to protect against IMD caused by serogroup B strains expressing antigens covered by the vaccine.

 Individuals with increased risk of meningococcal disease because of underlying medical conditions are as follows:

 Table 3 outlines the recommended schedule for vaccination of individuals who are at high risk due to underlying medical conditions.
-For those 1 year of age or older, two doses of Men-C-ACYW-135 vaccine, 8 weeks apart, are recommended.
+Refer to Booster doses and re-immunization section for additional information.

 Meningococcal vaccine is also recommended for most close contacts of a case of IMD and for outbreak control, if the disease is caused by a serogroup contained in the vaccine.
 Refer to Post-exposure management and Outbreak control for additional information.

-Based on available published data in this age group, Menveo™ should be used because it has been found to be safe and immunogenic.
-Routine meningococcal C conjugate vaccine does not need to be administered in addition to Menveo™.
+Based on available published data in this age group, Men-C-ACWY-CRM should be used because it has been found to be safe and immunogenic.
+Routine meningococcal C conjugate vaccine does not need to be administered in addition to Men-C-ACWY-CRM.
+For toddlers and children who may be at increased high risk of IMD caused by serogroup B, 4CMenB vaccine should also be considered.

 Refer to Schedule for additional information, Table 1 for recommended vaccination for certain travellers and Table 3 for recommended vaccination of high risk individuals with underlying medical conditions.